lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 Thirdly you should visualise yourself using your hands placing a cocoon over yourself.

-After you do these things then you should sit quietly ideally in a chair or a place of your choosing and then try to clear yourself of your thoughts as best as you can for about 15 minutes.
+After you do these things then you should sit quietly ideally in a chair or a place of your choosing and then try to clear yourself of your thoughts as best as you can and try to think of nothing for about 15 minutes.
 Consistency is key with anything in life as with meditation, so you shouldn't over exert yourself and spend longer in meditation than you need to.

 After you have finished 15 minutes of meditation, then you should send this energy which you have received from God out to the world - just imagine yourself sending out this energy is all you need do.
 Then thank Gods angels and your guides for watching over you and then imagine yourself lowering this cocoon that you had placed over you.